yeoman/yeoman-generator-list/README.md

-# yeoman plugin list
+# Yeoman Generator list

-Generates a list of all yeoman plugins as json and serves it via http.
+Generates a list of all Yeoman Generators as JSON and serves it via HTTP.

 ## Usage

 node install

 node server.js